WordPress/Learn/.github/ISSUE_TEMPLATE/02-content-development-faculty.md

 # Automation Code
 <!--
-Under this comment, type an underscore (_) plus one of the following words to indicate which content type this issue is for.
-(Like _example) Once submitted, the code will add a new comment with the relevant development checklist to the issue. tutorial, online-workshop, lesson-plan, course
+Under this comment, type one of the following words surrounded by sharps (#) to indicate which content type this issue is for.
+(Like #example#) Once submitted, that code will add a new comment to the issue with the relevant development checklist. tutorial, online-workshop, lesson-plan, course
 -->